QUEEN BEE AND SWARM

 Here is a close up of Madam Bee herself.
 She’s a cutie.

 The queen bee herself.
 Wooden beads covered in seed beads, wire wrapped wings, and seed bead antenna and legs.
-Image copyright © Rose Rushbrooke.
+Image copyright © Rose C Rushbrooke.

 Close up of Queen Bee and Swarm.